ScottBiggs2/Vec2Vec4Code/README.md

 - [ ] Domain adaptation (academic → production code)

 ## To-do:
-- [] More refined embeddings to tokens function in translation_2.py, current method is poor
-- [] Upgrade code cleanup model from DeepSeek-Coder 1.3B.
+- Upgrade code cleanup model from DeepSeek-Coder 1.3B.
 Maybe return to typical non-coding LLM?
-- [] Demonstrate quality translation of non-trivial code that is outside the training dataset
+- Demonstrate quality translation of non-trivial code that is outside the training dataset
+- More data, more training, bigger model.

 ## 📚 References